In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Soak the mushrooms; cook the bucatini

 In a medium [large] sauce pot, combine the shiitake mushrooms and 4 cups [6 cups] water.
 Bring to a boil, cover, and cook, stirring occasionally, until softened, 3 to 5 minutes.
-Remove the mushrooms, reserving the soaking liquid in the pot.
+Using a slotted spoon, remove the mushrooms, reserving the soaking liquid in the pot.
 Discard the stems and coarsely chop the mushroom caps.

 Return the water to a boil and season lightly with salt.
 Add the bucatini and cook until just tender, 10 to 12 minutes.
 Drain, reserving ½ cup [1 cup] pasta cooking water.